A Green Roof is a vegetation layer covering the roof of a building and will consist of a number of layers that form the Green Roof system.

 These light-weight systems require only minimal maintenance (twice a year), and do not impose any significant weight on the building structure; therefore there are usually no structural implications.

-A low cost long-term solution that does not require irrigation.
+A low cost long-term solution.
 They are designed to be self-sustaining.

 Whether it is sown in situ on your roof or supplied as fully grown mats, the components are the same;